x89cyber/pdfsearch/README.md

 If a match is found the path to the pdf file is output along with the line number and line text that contains the match.

 ### Cleanup
-A temp directory is created under /tmp the is cleaned up before exiting
+A temp directory is created under /tmp that is cleaned up before exiting